top of page

 Steve Glanstein.jpg

-Steve Glanstein, 4th Degree Black Belt: Over 50 years of Aikido experience.
-Steve and his father, Ralph, were introduced to Aikido at a demonstration of the “unbendable arm”; both became ardent practitioners after Ralph, already a Judoka, could not bend young Steve’s arm.
-Steve first practiced in New York City and then Hawaii (from 1963), first teaching as a teenager in Hawaii in the late 60s.
-Steve goes to practice and teach in Argentina every year.
-He developed the “wiggle the finger”, “Aikido with folders”, and “Aikido with ties” methodology to promote relaxation and proper body movement.
-Steve also taught the senior Safe Falling class since 2017 with Bill and Hiroshi.
+Steve Glanstein, Board member, 5th Degree Black Belt.
+With over 50 years of Aikido experience.
+Steve and his father, Ralph, were introduced to Aikido at a demonstration of the “unbendable arm,” and both became ardent practitioners after Ralph, already a Judoka, could not bend young Steve’s arm.
+He first practiced in New York City and then Hawaii (from 1963), first teaching as a teenager in Hawaii in the late 60s.
+He travels to Argentina every year to practice and teach.
+He developed the “Wiggle the finger,” “Aikido with folders,” and “Aikido with ties” methodology to promote relaxation and proper body movement.
+He also taught the senior Safe Falling class since 2017 with Bill and Hiroshi.

 Dennis Jinnohara.jpg

-Dennis Jinnohara, 5th Degree Black Belt: 36 years of Aikikai Aikido experience, trained in Japan, California, Kansas, Korea, Northern Virginia, and Hawaii.
+Dennis Jinnohara, Board member, 5th Degree Black Belt.
+With over 36 years of Aikikai Aikido experience, he has trained in Japan, California, Kansas, Korea, Northern Virginia, and Hawaii.
 He has also trained in Ki Society-Shin Shin Toitsu Aikido for the last 5 years to develop Ki and to soften Aikido style.
 Dennis retired from working as a Department of Defense Civilian in Human Resources with an emphasis in Adult Training and Development and actively volunteers with other community service organizations.

 IMG_2279.JPG

-Bob Putes, is a 5th degree black belt in Aikido.
-He started Aikido in 1996 and studied under Sensei Robert Kubo on the Windward side.
-He is also a 1st degree black belt in Iaido, the art of using the sword.
+Bob Putes, Instructor, 5th Degree Black Belt.
+He started Aikido in 1996 and has studied under Sensei Robert Kubo on the Windward side.
+He is also a 1st degree black belt in Laido, the art of using the sword.
 Bob came to Hawaii in 1972 while in the Navy and never left.
 He is retired and volunteers for various community groups.

 Kupuna Aikido Assistants